andy-sukowski/mydwm/README.md

 This is my custom version of [dwm](https://dwm.suckless.org), an extremely fast, small, and dynamic window manager for X.

+It uses the [Nord](https://www.nordtheme.com) theme, an arctic, north-bluish color palette.

 ## Requirements

 In order to build dwm you need the Xlib header files.